mfvianna/emtm/README.rst

     emtm **WILL SUPPORT** the following extensions over mtm:

+    - emtm will refuse to run if stdin is not a valid tty device.
+This prevents command injections from the standard input redirections;

     - An option that allows it to work as a wrapper to agetty, allowing it to be the lowest level process on a Virtual Terminal.
 (An selinux policy to be used on Linux is provided so that this new functionality works even when selinux is set to enforcing);